The lights came up. The producer counted them down.

 “You have to watch the wiry ones,” said Bud.

 The first round of the showdown started sensibly enough.
 DeShawn Marshall took it on pancakes.
-Round two went to Alvin Binney when he pulled his wild card blood sausage and stopped Marshall and Kubota in their tracks.
-In round three the Korean Min-koo took exception to a Kubota move in the egg zone and it degenerated in to a food fight.
+Round two went to Alvin Binney when he pulled his wild card blood sausage and stopped Kubota in his tracks.
+In round three the Korean Min-koo took exception to a Kubota move in the egg zone and the whole thing degenerated in to a food fight.

 That afternoon Jeremy summoned Don and Benny to his hotel suite.
 Both men immediately started imploring Jeremy to listen to their side of the story.